weaveworks-experiments/flux-classic/site/index.md

 Flux is not a platform, and does not require changes to your application code.
 It can work with other Docker-based tooling, such as container schedulers.
-Flux works with Weave Net and other Docker network plugins, but does not require them
+Flux works with Weave Net and other Docker network plugins, but does not require them.

 If you are new to Flux, please read on to <a href="#introduction-to-flux">the introduction</a>.
 Otherwise, guides